CCaressimo/Kanye-Meme/README.md

-a meme website about Kanye West, pulling from 2 API's

-utilizing the Kanye Qoutes api and also flickr api pulling images from a personal folder of images. built with Javascript, html, css, and tailwind css
+# Advice From Kanye

+## Advice from Kanye is a fun little app that utilizes the Kanye Quotes api, and Flickr api to generate random memes of Kanye West.

+### The app uses fetch requests to pull randomized quotes and also shuffle through images to populate the front-end.

+### The UI was built using Tailwind CSS.

+## To Clone and Run

+* git clone git@github.com:CCaressimo/Kanye-Meme.git
+* cd Kanye-Meme/
+* open index.html with live server